nLab

 • at the same time we want to indicate clearly which part of an entry is traditional common material, which is a modern but widely-accepted reformulation and which is genuinely the result of original research by a contributor or by several contributors;

 • we will intersperse possibly controversial but always constructive discussion into entries if we feel the need.
-While in general the n-Category Café is where we have chat and discussion and the nLab is where we compile material, few entries on the nLab are or can be meant as representing a final truth.
-The nLab will be the better the more we discuss its contents.
+While in general the nn-Category Café is where we have chat and discussion and the nnLab is where we compile material, few entries on the nnLab are or can be meant as representing a final truth.
+The nnLab will be the better the more we discuss its contents.
 For more on how to inject discussion into entries see the HowTo page.

 • not complete and not meant to be complete.
 Neither its general structure nor each single entry are meant to be optimal in their current state.
 Many existing entries, possibly all of them, deserve to be and are meant to be eventually improved and expanded on.
 Many entries are stubs!